michalkasparek/gusta/README.md

    - The input is too long.
    - GPT servers are down.
    - Problems with internet connection.
-- Some parts of the interface disappear when the window is resized below 420 x 630 pixels.
+- Some parts of the interface disappear when the window is resized below certain size.

 ## License